Skill Demand Index

 Jobs Analyzed

-Most employers want Digital Marketing Strategy at architect level, not just familiarity.
+Most employers want Digital Marketing Strategy at lead-level proficiency, not surface awareness.

 Overview